spin-itn/spin-itn.github.io/docs/training/ws1/ws1_venue.md

 - Double room: 60 &euro;/pp
 - Double room for single person: 99 &euro;

-Note that participants from SPIN [beneficiary](https://spin-itn.eu/beneficiaries) institutes will have to pay their accommodation directly to the Akademie reception upon leaving.
+Note that participants from SPIN [beneficiary](https://spin-itn.eu/beneficiaries) institutes will have to __pay their accommodation directly to the Akademie reception upon leaving__.
 Accommodation is full-board, so including breakfast, lunch and dinner.
 Rooms will be assigned by us after registration.
-Please indicate your preference for single or double room in the registration form.
+Any drinks that covered by the conference fee need to be payed __in cash__.
+There are a few cash points near the venue.
 {: style="text-align: justify;"}

 ## Contact